Real-Time Deployment

 To deploy a real-time model from the UI:

-- Select a project and then select a model.
+- Select a project and a model.

-- Select Realtime and then select Next.
+- Select Realtime and then click Next.

 To deploy a model in real-time mode from the CLI, populate the following command template: